mdelsole/brain-nexus/computational-neuroscience/Perception/index.markdown

 By doing this incrementally, you avoid the problem of binding errors; you don't want lower level features that don't actually relate to each other to be connected.

-As a result of the accumulated effect, the affective receptive field that can activate a higher-level neuron is very large
+As a result of the accumulated effect, the affective receptive field that can activate a higher-level neuron is very large.

+We backpropagate the IT error signal into V4 to adjust the earlier lower-level representations.

+A V4 neuron recieves signals from a set area of V1 neurons; in the simulation it is a 4x4 block pool.
+The x-axis is the orientation and the y-axis is the different types of features (polarity, end-stopping, etc.) The topography encourages the overall solution of invariance.

+## Activation-Based Receptive Fields